Iran–South Korea relations: Diplomatic and military cooperation

 South Korea and Iran have continuously disagreed on the latter's nuclear enrichment activities.
 In January 2007, Ban Ki-Moon, South Korea's former foreign minister, assumed the position of UN Secretary General.
 Since assuming office, Ban has supported a number of sanctions against the Islamic Republic for failing to comply with the International Atomic Energy Agency, further straining relations between the two countries.
 Impediments notwithstanding, South Korea and Iran have had a number of official meetings to discuss bilateral trade and political cooperation and have signed several memorandums of understanding, including on media cooperation, trade-investment, and technical cooperation between the two.

 During a March 2009 meeting between National Assembly Speaker of South Korea Kim Hyong-o and Iranian Judiciary Chief Ayatollah Hashemi Shahroudi, Kim expressed his hope that Iran and South Korea expand parliamentary cooperation.
 That same month, the Iranian Deputy Foreign Minister in Asia and Pacific Affairs suggested that Iran and South Korea should cooperate to help establish security in Afghanistan.

 In November 2009, Iran announced that it was prepared to aid in resolving the Korean peninsula crisis.
-Iranian Foreign Minister Manouchehr Mottaki said that Iran welcomes mutual understanding and agreement between South and North Korea to promote peace and stability in the region.
+Iranian Foreign Minister Manouchehr Mottaki said that Iran welcomed mutual understanding and agreement between South and North Korea to promote peace and stability in the region.
 During a meeting with South Korean Deputy Foreign Minister Lee Yong-Jon at the end of October 2009, Mottaki said that "mutual cooperation has not been balanced in all fields and we hope to be able to make it more balanced."
 The South Korean senior diplomat responded that "we want promotion of ties in all economic fields and implementing joint projects and deepening bilateral cooperation in direction of mutual interests."